ParkerLab/bioinf545/README.md

 With the adapter cleanup complete, we can finally align the reads to a reference genome and see where the ATAC-seq transpositions happened.
+Note this is a long command.
+Make sure to copy the entire line.

 ```bash
 bwa mem -t 4 ${REF_DIR}/${REF} SRR891268.1.trimmed.fastq.gz SRR891268.2.trimmed.fastq.gz | samtools sort -@ 4 -O bam -T SRR891268.tmp -o SRR891268.bam -